Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Neural Network Approximation and Training Algorithm

+In this section, we present the neural network implementation of the Uzawa Double Deep Ritz method and describe the associated training strategies used to approximate the associated minimization problems.

-In the Uzawa Deep Double Ritz method, each outer Uzawa iteration involves two Ritz minimization problems: one associated with the residual update and the other associated with the solution update.
-We employ a block-gradient method to approximate each minimizer.
-This strategy is analogous to the gradient-block method described in~\cite{he2018relu}, where the outer and inner neural network parameters are updated in an alternating iteration scheme.
+In the Uzawa Double Deep Ritz framework, each outer Uzawa iteration consists of two Ritz minimization problems: one corresponding to the residual update and the other to the solution update.
+To make the parameterization explicit, we represent the residual approximation using a single hidden layer neural network with $n$ neurons as,